sei-ml/AKALL/README.md

 ##  Azure Kinect a la Luna (AKALL)
-Our team developed a custom software application that utilizes the [Azure Kinect SDK](https://learn.microsoft.com/en-us/azure/kinect-dk/) through the C and C++ Sensor API  to control the camera and capture data from its various sensors.
+This custom software application utilizes the [Azure Kinect SDK](https://learn.microsoft.com/en-us/azure/kinect-dk/) through the C and C++ Sensor API to control the camera and capture data from its various sensors.
 The application is designed within a Docker container running Ubuntu 18.04 LTS, providing an isolated and portable environment for it to operate in, ideal for integration within larger computing systems such as rovers and robots.

+## Features

-We implemented a UNIX socket server using Python3, which allows the application to communicate with other programs and devices using the UNIX socket protocol.
-The socket server enables the application to control the camera using special capture sequence messages, which are custom commands or instructions that we have implemented.
+- **UNIX Socket Server**: Implemented using Python3, the UNIX socket server enables communication with other programs and devices using the UNIX socket protocol.
+The server allows the application to control the camera using special capture sequence messages, which are custom commands or instructions.

+- **Message Binding**:
-The application utilizes a number of key concepts in its operation.
-The `pl_sock` binds messages that are incoming from the host machine to the payload's container, while the `sm_sock` binds messages that are incoming to the host machine from the payload's container.
-The shared directory, `/storage`, allows for communication between the payload's container and the host machine.
-A successful capture will generate four files (**color.jpg, depth16, ir16, and calibration.json**) these files are then compressed and stored in shared directory.
-The application's socket server and logger are launched using the script, `./scripts/entrypoint.sh`, which enables communication with other programs and devices using the UNIX socket protocol, and allows for control of the camera using custom capture sequence messages.
+  - `pl_sock` binds messages incoming from the host machine to the payload's container.
+  - `sm_sock` binds messages incoming to the host machine from the payload's container.

+- **Shared Directory**: The shared directory `/storage` facilitates communication between the payload's container and the host machine.
+A successful capture generates four files: `color.jpg`, `depth16`, `ir16`, and `calibration.json`.
+These files are then compressed and stored in the shared directory.

+- **Entrypoint Script**: The application's socket server and logger are launched using the script `./scripts/entrypoint.sh`.
+This script enables communication with other programs and devices using the UNIX socket protocol and allows for control of the camera using custom capture sequence messages.

 ### Capture Sequence:
 Here is a list of example commands that can be used to affect the camera's built-in parameters and set compression and other parameters: